BettercareHealth/bettercare/nc/nc-1.md

 > A normal Apgar score is 7 or higher.

 Note
-:	The Apgar score is named after the late Dr Virginia Apgar, an anaesthetist from the USA, who described the scoring method in 1953.
+:	The Apgar score is named after the late Dr&nbsp;Virginia Apgar, an anaesthetist from the USA, who described the scoring method in 1953.

 ### 1-4 When should you determine the Apgar score?